 Whether you are searching for a career in fashion modeling or maybe glamour, it is very important for you to realize that there is more to becoming a model than just standing there looking beautiful.

-In this simple guide to posing the female model you’ll learn the difference between the portrait pose and the look and feel professional models portray.
+In this simple guide to posing the female model you’ll discover the secrets of model posing.
+You’ll learn the difference between the portrait pose and the look and feel professional models portray.

 One very important factor in becoming a good model is posing, and in order for you to learn the different poses needed for the type of modeling career you are seeking it will take practice, practice, practice.